FObersteiner/uv-env/README.md

 ## Overall experience

 - very nice to have one tool for everything
-- yes, it is fast...
-Good caching is key
+- yes, it is fast... clever caching is key!
 - very good documentation